DETAILED ACTION

 For claim 5, KO further discloses, wherein determining that the audio data capturing the user speech is noisy comprises: determining that a signal-to-noise ratio (SNR) for the audio data does not satisfy a SNR threshold (KO, [0078] [0093 – 0095] [0103]).

-For claim 6, Xing fails to tech the following: generating a spectrogram from the audio data capturing the user speech, and processing the spectrogram to extract spectrogram features corresponding to the audio data as the acoustic features.
+For claim 6, the combination of Xing and KO fails to teach, wherein processing the audio data to generate one or more the audio embedding that represent the acoustic features of the audio data comprises: generating a spectrogram from the audio data capturing the user speech, and processing the spectrogram to extract spectrogram features corresponding to the audio data as the acoustic features.

 However, Graciarena discloses a system and method to automatically identity and classify audio input (Abstract), comprising the following: generating a spectrogram from audio data capturing user speech (An input audio waveform is converted to a spectrogram, [0004] [0019 – 0021]); and processing the spectrogram to extract spectrogram features corresponding to the audio data as acoustic features (The audio spectrogram is applied to a log Mel filter bank to generate acoustic features, [0041 – 0046]).

-Therefore, it would have been obvious to one of ordinary skill in the art at the time of applicant’s filing to improve Xing’s invention in the same way that Graciarena’s invention has been improved to achieve the following, predictable results for the purpose of accurately and reliably processing natural language input to better capture a user’s intent to provide a desirable response (Xing, [0002] [0003]): further generating a spectrogram from the audio data capturing the user speech, and processing the spectrogram to extract spectrogram features corresponding to the audio data as the acoustic features (Xing, The speech features are extracted busing a 80-dimenensional
+Therefore, it would have been obvious to one of ordinary skill in the art at the time of applicant’s filing to improve the invention disclosed by the combination of Xing and KO in the same way that Graciarena’s invention has been improved to achieve the following, predictable results for the purpose of accurately and reliably processing natural language input to better capture a user’s intent to provide a desirable response (Xing, [0002] [0003]): further generating a spectrogram from the audio data capturing the user speech, and processing the spectrogram to extract spectrogram features corresponding to the audio data as the acoustic features (Xing, The speech features are extracted busing a 80-dimenensional

 log Mel filter bank, [0040]).